KSMQ-TV: History

 KSMQ began planning for a new studio in 2016 and received expressions of interest from Rochester and Owatonna about relocating.
 In 2017, it received a $2.3 million grant from the Hormel Foundation conditional on the facility being built in Austin, and the next year, it approached the Minnesota Legislature in 2018 seeking funds for a new, purpose-built studio facility in downtown Austin.
 This would enable it to move out of Riverland Community College, where it had been occupying a former woodworking shop; props were being stored in trailers for lack of room, and staffers had to exit the KSMQ area to access restrooms.
 The station sought a higher-visibility location than Riverland, which was on the edge of town.
 After the state granted KSMQ $2.5 million, the city of Austin purchased a downtown office building for the project; the city held the bonds because Minnesota state law did not allow non-profits to directly receive bond monies.
 Groundbreaking was held in October 2021 for a facility dubbed the Broadcast Center at 107 W. Oakland Street in downtown Austin.
 The facility was built during the 12-year leadership tenure of Eric Olson, a former reporter and anchor for KARE in Minneapolis.
 Olson departed the station in 2023, after which an audit found that he had spent $49,000 on a KSMQ credit card between 2021 and 2022 but mostly lacked receipts to document the purchases.

+We have worked hard over the last year to identify other sources of revenue but ultimately, we could not overcome the loss of over 40% of our budget.